 Approach to the Dungeon/Inmost Cave

-The protagonist faces a dangerous challenge, often against the antagonist, risking life and limb to complete the ordeal.
+The protagonist faces a dangerous challenge, often against the antagonist.
 The antagonist can also be a dark reflection of a father figure, such as with Luke Skywalker and Darth Vader, with exaggerated flaws of the protagonist.
 The Supreme Ordeal is a highlight of the hero’s quest, and everything is at stake.
-S/he must draw upon all the experience from the journey to survive against the antagonist.
+The hero must draw upon all the experience from the journey to survive.

 Reward, Seizing of the Sword

 If the hero succeeds, s/he emerges as a changed person.
-The hero also receives an award as proof of victory; this might be a mythic sword or artifact, signifying the change in the hero’s life.
+The hero also receives an award as proof of victory; this might be a mythic sword, elixir, or artifact, signifying the change in the hero’s life.
 The hero now prepares for the last part of the quest.

 The Road Back